-- 205 area occurs for winter precipitation in CRCM (97 % fall inside) and number of heatwaves in CCLM (90 %), meaning the simulated IAV is too high.
-On the other hand, too many outliers beyond the minimum and maximum members appear in winter temperature in CCLM (22 % outside of total range), winter precipitation in RACMO (17 %) and maximum duration of dry periods in CRCM (10 %), i.e. for these models and indicators the simulated IAV is too low.
-To demonstrate this further we calculate probability density functions of the annual anomalies for each member and E-OBS (Figure 5).
-Note that probability density functions could - 210 also be somewhat inflated by the underlying mean trend, but we expect this effect to be small because trends in the observational period are small and largely consistent between models and observations.
-To evaluate the ability of the SMILEs to represent observational IAV, we test whether the E-OBS distribution looks like a possible member of the respective ensemble.
-The observations are not expected to fall near the ensemble median, but rather should be ideally indistinguishable from a random additional member of the ensemble, since E-OBS only represents one possible realization of historical climate.
-Significant - 215 differences can be seen for the already mentioned examples: the distribution of CRCM in winter precipitation is much broader than the E-OBS distribution, whereas the winter temperature distribution for CCLM concentrates too much in the middle compared to E-OBS.
+The comparison of E-OBS and the three SMILEs during the historical period from 1957 from 2015 in ME shows largely good representations of IAV in the ensembles, as seen by well distributed E-OBS points within the 75 % range (12.5 %-87.5 % quantile) and minimum and maximum range of the ensembles (Fig. 4).
+However, too a strong clustering of the E-OBS points in the 75 % area occurs for winter precipitation in CRCM (97 % fall inside) and number of heat waves in CCLM (90 %), meaning the simulated IAV is too high.
+On the other hand, too many outliers beyond the minimum and maximum members appear in winter temperature in CCLM (22 % outside of total range), winter precipitation in RACMO (17 %) and maximum duration of dry periods in CRCM (10 %), i.e., for these models and indicators the simulated IAV is too low.
+To demonstrate this further we calculate probability density functions of the annual anomalies for each member and E-OBS (Fig. 5).
+Note that probability density functions could also be somewhat inflated by the underlying mean trend, but we expect this effect to be small because trends in the observational period are small and largely consistent between models and observations.
+To evaluate the ability of SMILEs to represent observational IAV, we test whether the E-OBS distribution looks like a possible member of the respective ensemble.
+The observations are not expected to fall near the ensemble median but rather should be ideally indistinguishable from a random additional member of the ensemble, since E-OBS only represents one possible realization of historical climate.
+Significant differences can be seen for the examples already mentioned: the distribution of CRCM in winter precipitation is much broader than the E-OBS distribution, whereas the winter temperature distribution for CCLM is concentrated too much in the middle compared to E-OBS.